Farm & Garden Classes

 Refund Policy:

-No refunds will be issued for cancellations made within 7 days of the class, as supplies will have been ordered.
+No refunds will be issued for cancellations made within one week of the class, as materials and plants will have already been ordered.
 For earlier cancellations, only the class fee will be refunded, not booking fees.

 Class Maximum: